Willie Davis (defensive end): Professional career

-Davis recovered 22 fumbles over his Packers career, which, more than three decades removed from his retirement, remains a team record.
+Davis recovered 22 opponents' fumbles over his Packers career, which, more than five decades after his retirement, remains a team record.
 The Packers honored his retirement with a Willie Davis Day on December 21, 1969.
 Davis served on the team's Board of Directors.

 During his early years with the Packers, Davis along with other players, lived in the Hotel Northland.
 He often told the story about how he along with the visiting officials, CBS broadcasters and crew, etc. were awoken on the morning of the Ice Bowl by a wake-up call from the front desk announcing the time and that the temperature was 17 degrees below zero.

 Davis was also credited with following Vince Lombardi's lead in having no one associated with the team treat any man differently regardless of race.
 Davis would intentionally take the leadership position to offer to have lunch and dinner with players that had never played on an integrated team or eaten at the same table with an African American.
 Davis proactively and positively ensured that they acclimated well to Lombardi's culture of inclusion.